METHADRENALINE/Shelley/README.md

 When the template changes, Shelley updates the Discord message.
 If the message was deleted, Shelley recreates it.

+## Announcements

+Shelley includes a small admin notification command.
+An administrator can send text to the configured notification channel and attach files.
+Technically, it doesn’t really make sense, ik that, it does give the server some personality though.

 ## Star messages

 Shelley watches selected chat channels for ⭐ reactions.
 When a message gets 3 stars from members (bot reactions don’t count heh), Shelley copies it to the star channel, keeping memorable community moments separate from regular pinned messages.